The Monkey Parable (Or, Enough with the Best Practice Shaming!)

 But then a funny thing happens.

 All the other monkeys grab Sam and yank him down off the ladder.
-The zookeeper doesn't need to budge.
+The zookeeper doesn't need to budge, doesn’t need the hose at all.
 The monkeys stopped Sam themselves.

-Muffy, ever the opportunist, sees her chance while Sam shouts sat the others.
+Then Muffy, ever the opportunist, sees her chance while Sam shouts at the others.
 (SO Muffy, right?)
 Now she starts climbing the ladder.
 But then all the others pull her off and start whacking her on her head.

 Then an even funnier thing happens.